pittst3r/rcc-one/week_1.md

 }
 ```

 What this does is save packages managed by bower in the defined directory rather than `./bower_components`, the default.
-This directory does not need to be checked into source control since they will be defined in `bower.json`.
-This is why we added this directory to the `.gitignore` earlier.

 Now run the following commands: